shivharis/turtlebot3_wiki/docs/source/hardware.rst

 Assembling
 ----------

-TurtleBots are delivered in a single package, not each assembly.
-In order for the user to use TurtleBot, it is necessary to assemble according to the following procedure.
+Every TurtleBots come unassembled in boxes.
+Follow the instructions to assemble the TurtleBot3.

 Basic model
 ~~~~~~~~~~~